 The interconnected green spaces across Launceston provide habitats for a wide variety of birds and mammals, including the eastern barred bandicoot, to move across the City.
 The City of Launceston and dedicated groups of volunteers actively manage these spaces to maintain and promote biodiversity within the municipality.

 Read more in our Native Plants of the Cataract Gorge Reserve brochure.

-The City of Launceston is required by Section 177A of the Local Government Act to keep a list of public land.
+The City of Launceston is required by Section 177A of the Local Government Act to keep a list or map to indicate public land.

 Visit the Public Land list here.